 On the other hand, some study concentrations call for in-person instruction or hands-on learning, including nursing and psychology.
 While much of the curriculum can be addressed remotely, if you’re considering a degree in those fields, it may be best to stick with a traditional brick-and-mortar university.
 In many cases, you may not be able to practice in your field of study even if you have gotten a degree from an online university.

-Additionally, if you’re looking for financial aid, you’ll be much more likely to find it at traditional universities instead of online institutions due the requirement of applying for assistantships, which cannot be completely remotely.
+Additionally, if you’re looking for financial aid, you’ll be much more likely to find it at traditional universities instead of online institutions due to the requirement of applying for assistantships, which cannot be completed remotely.
 Research your doctorate concentration carefully before selecting a school so you can get the most out of your money and time.
 Always ensure the university you select is accredited – which means the school is meeting a particular set of standards.

 Examples of online universities that offer online Doctorates include the University of North Carolina at Chapel Hill, the University of Alabama, and the University of Florida.